-This course provides the gradu7777 ate student a firm understanding of the complex issues surrounding ethical decision-making during the leadership of self, other and organizations.
+This course provides the graduate student with a firm understanding of the complex issues surrounding ethical decision-making during the leadership of self, other and organizations.
 Emphasis is given to ethics in a Christian context.
 Students explore a scriptural model for ethical decision making and apply to practical situations.

-BUS 515 Global Leadership Summit Conference/3
+BUS 516 Global Leadership Summit/1